jinnkhan88/cbh-take-home-project/Refactoring.md

 ## Your Explanation Here

-I have moved the constants out of the function to global scope to make them easily accessible with other files or functions.
+I have moved the constants out of the function to global scope to make them easily accessible with other functions.

 For the reusability purpose a new function called `getCandidateHash()` is created.